Passive Thermal Computing Infrastructure

 Passive thermal siphon.
 Zero moving parts.

 Submera places sealed aluminum enclosures containing GPU hardware directly into a natural water body.
-Heat moves from hardware to dielectric fluid to aluminum wall to river water, entirely by the laws of thermodynamics.
+Heat moves from hardware to dielectric fluid to CNC billet lid to pond water, entirely by the laws of thermodynamics.
 No mechanical system required at any step.

 01